Sign Up Free

 What Blockchain Is Good For (and What It Isn't)

 Blockchain technology has real, proven applications beyond cryptocurrency.
 Financial institutions are using it to reduce settlement times for cross-border payments.
 Supply chain companies are using it to create verifiable records of how goods move from factory to store shelf.
 Chainalysis's 2025 Global Adoption Index shows on-chain crypto activity growing by 69% year-over-year in the Asia-Pacific region alone, driven by both retail users and institutional participants.
-In the first half of 2025, stablecoins (cryptocurrencies pegged to fiat currencies like the U.S. dollar) processed over $4 trillion in transaction volume.
+In 2025, stablecoins (cryptocurrencies pegged to fiat currencies like the U.S. dollar) processed over $4 trillion in transaction volume.

 But blockchain is not a universal solution, and understanding where it doesn't add value is just as important as knowing where it does.
-Many projects have been criticized for applying blockchain to problems that a simpler database could handle more efficiently.

 When Does Blockchain Actually Add Value?